DanielColwill/InvoiceTransactions/README.md

   - this was my 'integration test'

 ### What I'd do next time
-- given time constraint I reluctantly spent more time on getting it working rather than doing typical TDD style of work.
-I'd typically have more test and write them contiugously as I go.
+- Follow more of a typical TDD style of work, writing the tests as I'm writing the implementation.
+I'd typically have more tests and write them contiguously as I go.
 - post a screen recording

 ### What you might need to run